-- 9. Independent Contractor.
-Consultant is an independent contractor and not an employee of the Company.
-Consultant shall be responsible for all taxes arising from compensation and other amounts paid under this Agreement.
-Neither federal, state or local income tax, nor payroll tax of any kind, shall be withheld or paid by the Company on Consultant's behalf.
-Consultant will not be eligible for, and shall not participate in, any employee pension, health, welfare, or other fringe benefit plan of the Company. - 10.
-Waiver; Amendments.
-Any waiver by the Company of a breach of any provision of this Agreement shall not operate or be construed as a waiver of any subsequent breach of such provision or any other provision hereof.
-In addition, any amendment to or modification of this Agreement or any waiver of any provision hereof must be agreed to in writing by both parties. - 11.
-Severability.
+- 18. Severability.
 Consultant agrees that each provision and the subparts of each provision herein shall be treated as separate and independent clauses, and the unenforceability of any one clause shall in no way impair the enforceability of any of the other clauses of the Agreement.
 Moreover, if one or more of the provisions contained in this Agreement shall for any reason be held to be excessively broad as to scope, activity, subject or otherwise so as to be unenforceable at law, such provision or provisions shall be construed by the appropriate judicial body by limiting or reducing it or them, so as to be enforceable to the maximum extent compatible with the applicable law as it shall then appear.
-Consultant hereby further agrees that the language of all parts of this Agreement shall in all cases be construed as a whole according to its fair meaning and not strictly for or against either of the parties.

-- 12. Survival.
-Consultant's obligations under Section 3 through 7 of this Agreement shall survive the termination of Consultant's consulting relationship regardless of the reason for or manner of such termination and shall be binding upon Consultant's successors, heirs, executors, administrators and legal representatives. - 13.
+Consultant hereby further agrees that the language of all parts of this Agreement shall in all cases be construed as a whole according to its fair meaning and not strictly for or against either of the parties. - 19.
+Survival.
+Consultant's obligations under Section 4 through 23 of this Agreement shall survive the expiration or termination of this Agreement and shall be binding upon Consultant's successors, heirs, executors, administrators and legal representatives. - 20.
 Assignment.
 The Company shall have the right to assign this Agreement to its successors and assigns, and all covenants and agreements hereunder shall inure to the benefit of and be enforceable by said successors or assigns.
-Consultant may not assign this Agreement. - 14.
+Consultant may not assign this Agreement.
+In no event will Consultant assign or delegate responsibility for actual performance of the Services to any third party. - 21.
 Governing Law.
-This Agreement shall be governed by and construed in accordance with the laws of the Commonwealth of Massachusetts and shall in all respects be interpreted, enforced and governed under the internal and domestic laws of Massachusetts, without giving effect to the principles of conflicts of laws of such state.
-The laws of the Commonwealth of Massachusetts shall govern any claims or legal actions by one party against the other arising out of the relationship between the parties contemplated herein (whether or not arising under this Agreement). - 15.
+This Agreement shall be governed by and construed in accordance with the laws of the Commonwealth of Massachusetts, without giving effect to the principles of conflicts of laws of such state.
+The parties agree to submit to the exclusive jurisdiction of the state and federal courts located in Commonwealth of Massachusetts and waive any defense of inconvenient forum to the maintenance of any action or proceeding in such courts. - 22.
 Entire Agreement.
-This Agreement sets forth the complete, sole and entire agreement between the parties with respect to the subject matter herein and supersedes any and all other agreements, negotiations, discussions, proposals, or understandings, whether oral or written, previously entered into, discussed or considered by the parties.
+This Agreement sets forth the complete, sole and entire agreement between the parties with respect to the subject matter herein and supersedes any and all other agreements, negotiations, discussions, proposals, or understandings, whether oral or written, previously entered into, discussed or considered by the parties. - 23.
+Counterparts.
+This Agreement may be executed in any number of counterparts, each of which will be deemed an original, but all of which together will constitute one and the same instrument.
+A facsimile or portable document format (".pdf") copy of this Agreement, including the signature pages, will be deemed an original.

-IN WITNESS HEREOF, Consultant has executed this Agreement as of the date first written below.
+IN WITNESS HEREOF, Consultant has executed this Agreement as of the last date written below.